Thailand From Your Living Room

 Now I know what you're thinking - drinking from buckets isn’t exactly part of Thai Culture.
 Yet it IS part of the Full Moon Party Culture!

 The Full Moon Party is the most famous beach party in the world, and is a must if you're backpacking Thailand.
 It takes place on a gorgeous island called Koh Phangan on the south-east side of the mainland.
 The party on Haad Rin Beach usually has capacity of anywhere in between 10,000 to 30,000 people - and happens once a month, you guessed it, during a full moon.
 People travel from everywhere to party till the sun rises and drink strong cocktails from buckets, and most people cover themselves in glow and the dark neon paint.
 Thousands of glowing people on the beach is quite the sight!

 All you need to join in is a bucket.
 It doesn’t have to be the size of ones you clean your car with, just a simple sandcastle bucket will do!
 You also don’t necessarily have to put alcohol in these, you can make some delicious non-alcoholic cocktails for the whole family to enjoy, pop on your favourite DJ set from Youtube and have your own mini at-home rave!
 It's no Full Moon Party, but for now it's the best we got.

-We hope this list of activities gives you something to do and get creative over this time we have stuck indoors, but also gets you pumped for the trip of a lifetime in Thailand.
+We hope this list of activities gives you something to do and get creative over this time we have stuck indoors, but also gets you pumped for the trip of a lifetime travelling Thailand.

-If you are interested in finding out about what we do on our Thai trips, including itineraries and breakdowns of each day CLICK HERE!
+If you are interested in finding out about what we do on our Thailand small group tours, including itineraries and breakdowns of each day CLICK HERE!
 We can't wait to travel with you again.